siglens/siglens/tools/cb_post/README.md

     *   executes `run.sh` to run the queries and produce results automatically

 **Note about queries:**
-*   SigLens supports Splunk Query Language.
+*   SigLens does not support SQL but supports Splunk Query Language.
 *   The SQL queries used by the benchmark have been translated into the splunk query languages.
+*   To ensure the accuracy of the translated Splunk Query Language queries, each SQL query was executed against the same dataset in ClickHouse.
+The responses from SigLens and ClickHouse were compared, and all results were identical.
 *   Three of the original queries are not supported and benchmark does not run those.
 These 3 queries and corresponding results have been recorded as null in the `queries.spl` and `results.csv` respectively.

 **Time to run the benchmark:**